gruntwork-io/docs/docs/pipelines/security/controls.md

 One key difference between the `infrastructure-live-root` and `infrastructure-live-access-control` repositories is that the `infrastructure-live-access-control` repository is used to manage access to your infrastructure, rather than defining the infrastructure itself.
 This might mean that you want to grant write access to the repository to a broader set of individuals who are responsible for managing access to your infrastructure, while retaining the same restrictions on the `main` branch.

-This encourages a dialogue between the individuals for defining critical infrastructure that keeps your AWS accounts functional and secure, and the individuals responsible for deploying workloads to those accounts.
+This encourages a dialogue between the individuals responsible for defining critical infrastructure that keeps your AWS accounts functional and secure, and the individuals responsible for deploying workloads to those accounts.
 Consider encouraging a culture of collaboration between these groups to ensure that access control is continuously reviewed, refined and restricted to the minimum necessary permissions for workloads to be deployed.

 ## Token strategy